felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 is important.
 After all, the whole point of keeping a journal is so you can easily refer to your knowledge.

 The best storage place I found for my ruler is directly in my notebook.
-The book's elastic band keeps it securely shut.
+The notebook I recommend above has an elastic band that ensures your ruler would never slip and fall once shut.

 {{< figure src="/img/ruler.jpg" position="center" caption="" >}}

 # Chapter 6: Conclusion

-I find this image very telling.
+I find this image below very telling.
 My learning system allowed me to compress a 421-page book down to its essential learning nuggets, which take only 50 pages in my A5-sized journal.
 This means I will get as much information from reading these 50 pages than from reading 421 pages.